15 Incredibly Heart-Healthy Foods

-Walnuts are an excessive source of fibre and micronutrients like copper, magnesium and manganese.
+Walnuts are an excessive source of fiber and micronutrients like copper, magnesium, and manganese.

-Research shows that integrating a few servings of walnuts in the diet can help protect against cardiac disease.
+Research shows that integrating a few servings of walnuts into the diet can help protect against cardiac disease.

-Another research in 365 members showed that diets added with walnuts led to a greater LDL reduction and total cholesterol.
+Another research in 365 members showed that diets added with walnuts led to a more significant LDL reduction and total cholesterol.

-Interestingly, some researches have also found that regularly eating nuts.
-Such as walnuts associated it with a lower risk of cardiac disease.
+Interestingly, some researchers have also found that regularly eating nuts.
+Such as walnuts associated with a lower risk of cardiac disease.